|ONLINE OBE REPOSITORY||LINGNAN BOOK REPOSITORY||RUBRICS||STUDENT VOICE|

 - The Open Forum, From rubrics to grades includes notes and handouts exploring different ways of scoring rubrics and converting them into final grades.

 The CAOBE has put together a comprehensive range of resources relating to ‘Student Voice in faculty development’.
 The concept of Student Voice in faculty development is that rather than students being passive recipients of change, they become active partners with faculty in determining their own learning.
-This can cover a wide range of activities and student roles, such as consultants, researchers, collaborators, etc. At Lingnan University two of the ways that Student Voice takes shape are in the Professional Development Programs, the Student Consultant Program and the TOTAL Teacher Program, in which students partner with teachers in different ways in order to enhance the teaching and learning experience and to ultimately enable students to better achieve the intended learning outcomes.
+This can cover a wide range of activities and student roles, such as consultants, researchers, collaborators, etc. At Lingnan University two of the ways that Student Voice takes shape are in the Professional Development Programs, the Student Consultant Program and the TOTAL Teacher Experience, in which students partner with teachers in different ways in order to enhance the teaching and learning experience and to ultimately enable students to better achieve the intended learning outcomes.

 The Student TLC Voice Collection includes Lingnan library books, ebooks, open access articles, journal articles and websites.
 Those resources not freely available on the web are either available in the Lingnan University Library or via Interlibrary Loan.